HugoSalt/hugosalt.github.io/process_book/process_book.md

 # Initial mockup

+## Layout

-We decided that the general layout for our visualization will be the following :
+We decided that the general layout for our visualization would be the following :

 ![./mockup.jpg](./mockup.jpg)

 This allow the user to follow our story by just scrolling a single page, yet still having the left menu for quick access to any particular section.
+Furthermore this kind of navigation is adapted to all form factors (phone, tablets,desktops)